 Example: Ella’s gardener is injured in a “slip-and-fall” accident while blowing leaves off of Ella’s patio in Reno.
 He sustains a head injury and files a premises liability lawsuit against Ella for medical bills and lost wages.

 Ella submits the claim to her homeowner insurer.
 However, Ella’s policy was cancelled for non-payment several months earlier.
-The insurer has no duty to defend the claim.
+The insurer has no duty to defend the insurance claim.

 Note however that when an insurer denies coverage because notice of the claim was late, the insurer must defend the policy holder unless the insurer can show that the delay materially impaired the insurer’s ability to contest it.6